woege/maestro-pizza-maker/README.md

 There are two main classes in the `maestro_pizza_maker` package: `Pizza` and `PizzaMenu`. the `Pizza` class represents a single pizza and the `PizzaMenu` class represents a menu of pizzas.
 The `PizzaMenu` class is implemented in the `maestro_pizza_maker/pizza_menu.py` file and the `Pizza` class is implemented in the `maestro_pizza_maker/pizza.py` file.

 `Pizza` consists of predefined ingredients, which are represented by the `PizzaIngredient` class.
 The `PizzaIngredients` class is implemented in the `maestro_pizza_maker/ingredients.py` file.
 The `PizzaIngredients` class is already implemented and you do not need to change it.
+Here just please carefully go through the code and get familiar with it.
+Special atttention should be paid to the types of `PizzaIngredient` class attributes.

+There is also `sand_box` directory, which contains some code that is not meant to be interactited with.
+It just provides drawings from Multivariate Normal Distribution used in the `PizzaIngredients` class.

 Please go through the code and try to understand, how the code works.
-If it is not clear to you, please don't worry, the exercise is designed to guide you through the code step by step.
+If it is not clear to you after first reading, please don't worry, the exercise is designed to guide you through the code step by step.

 ### How to proceed with the exercise

+1. *Fork* this repository to your own GitHub account.
-1. Clone this repository to your local machine.
+2. *Clone* the forked repository to your local machine.
-2. Create a new branch with your name and checkout to it.
 3. Install the requirements from the `requirements.txt` file via pip or conda or from `pyproject.toml` via poetry.
 4. Follow the instructions here in the `README.md` file and also detailed instructions in each file.
 5. Solving the exercise in the order listed below is recommended.
-6. Commit your changes and push them to the remote repository.
+6. *Commit* and *push* your changes to your forked repository at least one day before the interview.
-7. Create a pull request to the master branch.
+7. *Send* us the link to your forked repository.

 ### Exercise